felipesaa/A-vim-like-firefox-like-configuration-for-w3m/README.md

 - This is just a part of the configuration, see the keymap file to see the complete list
-- see in the [functions.txt](https://github.com/felipesaa/A-vim-like-firefox-like-configuration-for-w3m/blob/master/documentation/functions.txt) file to see the list of functions with its descriptions
+- See the [functions.txt](https://github.com/felipesaa/A-vim-like-firefox-like-configuration-for-w3m/blob/master/documentation/functions.txt) file to see the list of functions with its descriptions

 - This configuration in order to work needs